 Tournament Trends & Key Factors.

-Analysing the final stats of the past 5 winners at Valderrama gives us a little more insight into the requirements for this test:
+Analysing the final stats of the top 3 finishers from the European Tour events held here last decade give us a little insight into this test:

 My selections are as follows: